ntluong95/ntluongCV/_pages/about.md

 Feel free to contact me if you need help in statistics for your academic or work related projects.

 In my spare time I like to play sports, learn to code and write about statistics and its applications in R through my blog.
-I also enjoy reading nonfiction books on statistics, (behavioral) economics, business/management/investing/personal finance or psychology and traveling around the globe.
+I also enjoy reading nonfiction books on statistics.

 Do not hesitate to contact me if you have any questions or inquiries.